Vin313/Health-Doc-AI/README.md

 * **No Data Storage:** This application does not store your documents or conversations.
 All processing is done in-memory for the duration of your session.
 * **Anonymized Data:** The provided sample documents are entirely fictional and contain no real patient data.
-* **Medical Disclaimer:** The application includes a clear disclaimer that it is not a medical device and should not be used for clinical decisions.
-This is a proof-of-concept tool.
-* **HIPAA Principles:** The architecture is designed with HIPAA-like principles in mind, prioritizing data privacy and transient data handling.

 ## ⚠️ Limitations